xubingyue/avocadodb/Documentation/Books/Manual/Transactions/Durability.md

 For multi-collection transactions, there will be at least one disk sync operation per modified collection.
 Multi-collection transactions thus have a potentially higher cost than single collection transactions.
-There is no configuration to turn off disk synchronization for multi-collection transactions in ArangoDB.
+There is no configuration to turn off disk synchronization for multi-collection transactions in AvocadoDB.
 The disk sync speed of the system will thus be the most important factor for the performance of multi-collection transactions.